vippsas/shopware-plugin/docs/adjust_payments.md

 ## Delivery status

-We are listing to *delivery status*.
+We are listing the *delivery status*.

 ### Shipped